Continued from Musical Adventure #1

 Nevertheless, within a couple of years, I had listened to something like 3500 records, from groups as famous as the Rolling Stones to more obscure bands, like Hapshash & the Coloured Coat, High Tide, Third Ear Band and many, many more.

-Some of those bands/artists are still around (even though the original players had left already 20 years ago…), some had died, and some others made just one or two albums before disappearing from the scene and were already a legend in their own time.
+Some of those bands/artists are still around (even though the original players had left already 20 years ago…), quite a few died and some others made just one or two albums before disappearing from the scene and were already a legend in their own time.

 Our Friday Nights (the capitalization is intentional and entirely due) during quite a few years, became truly memorable.